Jennifer Hoponick Redmon

 - BSPA, Environmental Management, Indiana University

-A skilled technical communicator, she can synthesize large-scale discussions and findings into the right voice for the right audience, and she works effectively with external collaborators, clients, and stakeholders.
-Ms. Redmon joined RTI in 2011 after working as a project environmental scientist at commercial consulting firms, where she successfully managed four multimillion-dollar projects and dozens of additional long-term environmental investigations, assessment, remediation, risk management, water resource, water quality, and expert litigation projects.
-She is a Certified Hazardous Materials Manager (CHMM) No. 14726 (2008-present).
-She is a founding member of the Water and Sanitation Hygiene (WASH) Toxics Working Group, as well as a member of the Society for Risk Analysis and the American Public Health Association.
+A skilled technical communicator, Ms. Redmon can synthesize findings into the right voice for the right audience, and she works effectively with external collaborators, clients, and stakeholders.
+Ms. Redmon joined RTI in 2011 after working as a project environmental scientist at commercial consulting firms.
+At these firms, she successfully managed multimillion-dollar projects that involved multimedia environmental investigations and assessment, water resource and wellhead protection evaluations, vapor intrusion and indoor air concerns, limnologic assessments, expert litigation and real estate transactions, comingled plume assessment and contaminant trend analysis, site remediation, and risk management for vulnerable populations including school children.